Lamden/docs/docs/develop/unity_3d/unity_3d.md

 });
 ```

-The `TxResponse` class will contain extra infomation about the transaction including the updated state of the contract.
+The `TxResponse` class will contain extra information about the transaction including the updated state of the contract.

 ```java
 public class TxResponse